 The malignant narcissist is profoundly humiliated and given his just deserts.

 God is on the field when He is most invisible.
-He can save his people at the last minute.
+He can save His people at the last minute.
 And He’s quite capable of turning a crisis in the blink of an eye.

 Posts in this series